The first hint of strange activity

 radio sources associated with distant galaxies.
 One of the brightest was

-Cygnus A is a double-lobed radio source.
+Hercules A is a double-lobed radio source, where the lobes contain hot, ionized gas.
 Also notice the jets from the center.
-At the center sits a giant elliptical galaxy, at a distance of ~ 200 Mpc.
-At this distance, the lobes are separated by more than 100 kpc, and they have a radio luminosity of 1045 erg/s, 106 times greater than the radio luminosity of normal galaxies.
+At the center sits a giant elliptical galaxy, at a distance of ~ 650 Mpc (z=0.155).
+At this distance, the lobes are separated by more than 250 kpc, and they have a radio luminosity of ~ 1045 erg/s, 106 times greater than the radio luminosity of normal galaxies.

 Radio galaxies, unlike Seyferts, are generally hosted by elliptical galaxies, not spirals.
 Seyferts are also radio quiet.

-How are Seyferts (1 and 2), radio galaxies, and quasars
+How are quasars, Seyferts (1 and 2), and radio galaxies

 related?
 What about blazars, BL Lac objects, OVVs